 In 2010, Augsburg won the 2010 Presidential Award for Community Service, the highest honor possible for service work.
 At the time, Augsburg was the only Minnesota college or university to have received this honor.

 Excellence in Experiential Education

-Augsburg College’s commitment to experiential education was recognized for the third time in as many years on October 5, 2012 when the National Society for Experiential Education (NSEE) presented President Paul C. Pribbenow with the 2012 William M. Burke Presidential Award for Excellence in Experiential Education, which is a testament to the fact that hands-on learning is a core part of the College’s curriculum.
+Augsburg’s commitment to experiential education was recognized for the third time in as many years on October 5, 2012 when the National Society for Experiential Education (NSEE) presented President Paul C. Pribbenow with the 2012 William M. Burke Presidential Award for Excellence in Experiential Education, which is a testament to the fact that hands-on learning is a core part of Augsburg’s curriculum.

-Augsburg College was the No. 2 institution in Minnesota named by Washington Monthly in its 2013 Master’s Universities Rankings.
+Augsburg was the No. 2 institution in Minnesota named by Washington Monthly in its 2017 Master’s Universities Rankings.
 The list rates schools based upon their contribution to the public good in three categories: social mobility, research, and service.

 Diversity and Inclusion